Sacks of dice with fair totals: The Gasarch--Kruskal theorem.

+We will use this expansion to show, by induction on $j \in \sq{n''}$, that each of $p'(j)$ and $p''(j)$ is either $0$ or $1$.
+By hypothesis, $p(j)$ and, by induction, all the terms in the middle sum in~\eqref{pjexp} are either $0$ or $1$.
+Since all terms are nonnegative, if $p(j)=0$, then all the terms in the sum as well as both $p'(j)$ and $p''(j)$ must also be $0$.
+If $p(j)=1$, there are two possibilities.
+Either exactly one term in the sum is $1$ and both $p'(j)$ and $p''(j)$ are $0$, or, all the terms in the sum are $0$ and $p'(j)+p''(j)=1$.
+But one of $p'(j)$ and $p''(j)$ is $0$ by the claim, so the other must then equal~$1$. \end{proof}

+Semifairness of its dice is necessary but far from sufficient for the fairness of a sack.
+For example, although standard dice are semifair, a pair is an unfair sack.
+Indeed, Corollary~\ref{degreedivisibility} shows that most semifair dice do not lie in \emph{any} fair sack.

+To see that the additional global property \emph{Uniqueness of Totals} is both necessary and sufficient for fairness, we ask what~\eqref{pjexp} implies about a sack $\SS$ of semifair dice.
+Since all $p_i(j)$ are either $0$ or $1$, each product $p(\jj)$ is also either $0$ or $1$.
+In the latter case, we call $\jj$ \emph{effective} and must have $p_i(j_i)=1$ for all $i$.
+Thus, the coefficient of $x^s$ in $\TT(x)$ simply counts the number of effective rolls with total $s$.
+So the sack $\SS$ is \emph{fair} and all totals are equally likely if and only if each total arises from the \emph{same} number of effective rolls.
+Since the total $0$ arises from exactly one effective roll, with all $j_i=0$, \emph{every} total must arise from exactly one effective roll---Uniqueness of Totals---and $\TT(x) = \Psi_t(x)$.

-One further easy consequence comes up often enough to merit a corollary.
-If a fair sack contains a die with a non-zero $x^s$ term for any $s>0$, then the total $s$ arises from rolling $s$ on this die and $0$ on all the others.
-Hence, by Uniqueness of Totals,
+Our other basic tool here is an easy consequence, not mentioned in \cite{GasarchKruskal}.
+If a fair sack contains a die with a nonzero $x^s$ term for any $s>0$, then the total $s$ arises from rolling $s$ on this die and $0$ on all the others.
+By Uniqueness of Totals, we deduce the following.

-\begin{cor} \textbf{\textup{(Uniqueness of Terms)}}~ A fair sack can contain at most one die with non-zero $x^s$ term for any $s \in \ang{t}$ and contains such a die if and only if $x^s$ does not arise as a product of terms of strictly lower degree.
-In particular, there is always a unique die with non-zero $x$ term. \end{cor}
+\begin{cor} \textbf{\textup{(Uniqueness of Terms)}}~ A fair sack can contain at most one die with nonzero $x^s$ term for any $s \in \sq{t}$ and contains such a die if and only if $x^s$ does \emph{not} arise as a product of terms of strictly lower degree.
+In particular, there is always a unique die with nonzero $x$ term. \end{cor}